-Read about the risks and causes of soft tissue sarcomas.
+Read about the risks and causes of soft tissue sarcoma.

 Soft tissue sarcomas are rare cancers.
 Around 3,300 people are diagnosed with soft tissue sarcoma each year in the UK.